 Target audience

-What is most likely to resonate with the people in your target market?
+What’s likely to appeal to the people in your target market?
 How are nearby or similar restaurants currently reaching people?

 Team capacity